Skip to content

 French phrases · A1–A2

-Basic French phrases for travel and everyday conversation
+Essential French phrases for travel and everyday conversation

-Basic French phrases are the ready-to-speak sentences you reach for in real situations — arriving, asking directions, ordering food, checking into a hotel, shopping, and handling emergencies.
+French phrases for travel and everyday conversation are ready-to-speak sentences for real situations — arriving, asking directions, ordering food, checking into a hotel, shopping, and handling emergencies.
 This guide groups 70+ essential French phrases by situation with English translations and formal/informal notes, so you can speak from day one.
 To build the single words behind them, see our French words guide.

 Phrasebooks help you speak immediately; stories help the patterns stick.
 Use the situational tables below before a trip, then read A1–A2 French stories where the same expressions appear in context with native audio and line-by-line English support.